-We are not restricted, under the Partnership's partnership agreement, from competing with the Partnership.
-We may acquire, construct or dispose of additional midstream energy or other assets in the future without any obligation to offer the Partnership the opportunity to purchase or construct those assets.
+Targa is not restricted under our Partnership Agreement from competing with us.
+Targa may acquire, construct or dispose of additional midstream energy or other assets in the future without any obligation to offer us the opportunity to purchase or construct those assets.